Novel Approach to Books

 From there, on a cocktail napkin, they sketched out what would become the Call Me Ishmael project.
 People anonymously call into an answering machine and hear a simple greeting, something like: “Hi.
 This is Ishmael.
 After the beep, leave me a message about a book you love and a story you’ve lived.”

-When the project first started in June, Smalley, the director of TED-Ed, assumed they’d get a handful of calls and that most people would just give a book review — exactly what they weren’t looking for.
+When the project first started in June, Smalley, the founding director of TED-Ed, assumed they’d get a handful of calls and that most people would just give a book review — exactly what they weren’t looking for.
 Instead, the project exploded.
 Within two months, about 800 callers left their stories, some incredibly touching.

 “We started getting really heartfelt messages,” Smalley says.
 “The anonymity allows people to say things they wouldn’t otherwise say.”